desihub/desitemplate/README.rst

     Sphinx_ documents should be .rst files, while Doxygen_ documents should be .dox files. etc/
-    Contains data and configuration files used by the code.
-This does not mean you should be checking in large data files! lib/
+    Contains small data and configuration files used by the code.
+This does not mean you should be checking in large data files!
+This directory also contains the template module file for the product. lib/
-    If this directory is present, even if it is empty, it is a signal to desiInstall that you intend to compile C/C++ code to produce a library (static or shared). *At this time we have not set a policy on include files (.h/.hpp) that may be required to use such libraries.* py/
+    If this directory is present, even if it is empty, it is a signal to desiInstall that you intend to compile C/C++ code to produce a library (static or shared). *At this time we have not set a policy on include files (.h/.hpp) that may be required to use such libraries.* pro/
+    If this directory is present, support for IDL code will be added to the Module file.
+This is not an endorsement of widespread use of IDL. py/
     Contains Python code.
 Top-level Python package directories should be placed *within* the ``py/`` directory.
 This simplifies the specification